l0k18/docker-gentoo-steemd/README.md

 `.editsh`.
 Note that the halp command simply processes the script itself to produce the output, the code is the documentation, is the code.

-I usually string these commands together when I am developing the Dockerfile, so to build it, if it was already built and you have changed the Dockerfile, you will need to run it like this:

-    .stop;.rm;.build

-which will stop the existing one with the name (by default in the init file, it is `docker-gentoo-steemd`), remove the FS layers and start a build.

-By default it starts up a No-Op command (tail -f /dev/null) so you can manually enter to start up `steemd`,but you can change this to automatically start steemd in the last line of the Dockerfile.
-To run and enter the container:

-    .run;.enter

-You can also directly spawn `steemd` with the command `.steemd`
+Because it can be a bit confusing (it confused me for a long time) I will explain the basic procedure to using this, beyond what the help in the `init.sh` provides:

+To build the image, `.build` will run the procedure defined in the `Dockerfile`.
+Then there will be an image you can see with `dkr ps -a` (probably at the top of the output).

+To get the image running, type `.run` (this will also start the `steemd` which, with an empty `data` folder will begin syncing from scratch, and use an empty configuration).
+There is a file in `data/witness_node_data_dir/` called config.ini.example which will help you create a basic witness configuration, I have annotated it with comments to explain what you need to put in.

+It is confusing, but `.run` is very different to `.start`.
+The former initialises a newly built container and starts it up, the latter starts an already initialised container again after you have stopped it.
+It will complain if you try to `.run` after `.run` has already been issued, and will only work if you `.stop` and `.rm` to remove the container.
+Then you will have to `.build` again.
+This is what you want to do if you edit the `Dockerfile`.

+`.stop` will stop a running container, `.start` will start it again. `.log` will show you the log file output, which is created in `data/steemd.sh` and is there so that other scripts can monitor and parse the log file.
+If you use the `sudo docker <image name> logs` file instead, you will see a notice that the logs are going to a log file and how to view them as they come down.

+`.enter` will let you run a shell inside the container and poke around if you want to do that (any changes will be lost on a `.stop;.rm;` though the contents of `/work` are persistent outside of the container.

+The advantage of this arrangement is that even if you delete the Docker container (not this folder), you won't lose the block_log and configuration files.

 The data directory contains a volume that is mounted inside the container as `/work` which I have done so you can easily import `block_log` files or even the whole `blockchain` folder inside `witness_node_data_dir`.
 However, note that this by default will build v0.17.1 so an older `shared_memory.*` file will not work.

-The other advantage of this arrangement is that even if you delete the Docker container, you won't lose the block_log and configuration files.

-If you build and then enter and run `steemd` it will function as a seed node only, but the config.ini does not specify a listen port (it will pick a random high port) nor is the Dockerfile configured to forward any ports inbound.
-However, it should be possible to have it replay, or sync up to date, and then you can stop it and add a witness account name and signing key.
+Lastly, in my `init.sh` script you also have two commands, one, `.editsh` lets you edit the `init.sh` file (after you first run it from the `dkr/` directory it will remember even if you edit it where it is) and the other is `.editdkr` which will let you edit the `Dockerfile`.

 This is a super simple, minimalistic docker container, designed in the way that *I* do things, which is usually different to other people.
 I think it is simpler and more